opengraphics/pjvg/spec/shapes.md

 - `outlineColor = "#ffffff"` (`<color>`): The color to outline with.
 - `outlineWidth = "1px"` (`<length>`): How thick outlines should be.
 - `outlineStyle = "solid"` (`<line-style>`): The style of the outline lines.

+### Operators
+Operators should have their `operator` field set to what operator they are.

+The following operators are in PJVG level 1:
+- `inverse`: Uses the `operand` field and returns the inverse of it.
+- `union`: Uses a list field named `operands` and returns the union of those shapes.
+- `intersection`: Uses a list field named `operands` and returns the intersection of those shapes.
+- `link`: Uses a list field named `operands` of `polygon` and `bezier` shapes and links them togetther into a single polygon.